predict-idlab/pyRDF2Vec/docs/glossary.rst

    Generates graph walks for each vertex of a given knowledge graph, from a certain depth according to a type of a strategy (type 1 for extraction or type 2 for transformation).

+walklets
+   Transformation walking strategy with walks of length two, consisting of the root of the original walk and one of the hops.

 Word2vec
    Neural language modeling techniques (NLP), which takes sequences of words to